Chris Lydon - The First Podcast

 Winer urged Lydon to write a blog to restart his career.
 Lydon said his gift was a radio voice, not merely a skillful pen, and Winer suggested that Lydon come to the Desktop Video Group in Cambridge, the former NewMedia Lab, to see if there was a way we could create an audio blog.

 Starting in July, we investigated a bunch of portable recorders, audio editing software, and compression tools, and taught Lydon to use them all.
-We launched BlogAudio.org to document the research, especially Chris Lydon's Portable Web Studio.
+We launched BlogAudio.org to document the research in adding audio to blog posts, especially our building Chris Lydon's Portable Web Studio.

 After 25 years of being surrounded by the cream of broadcast engineers in state-of-the-art studios, Lydon was alone with his recorder, a laptop editor, and tools to upload audio to a media server.
 He self-produced more than 50 interviews, posting a text description to the Harvard weblog that Winer built for him, with an audio link to my media server at skyBuilders.com.